Excellent Ideas for the Best Drinks and Food With Tea

 How to Use Tea in Cooking

-Flavorful Rice and Quinoa
+Flavorful Rice & Quinoa

 Refreshing Cha Soba

-Juicy Chicken Salads
+Juicy Chicken Salad Sandwiches

 Brighten up any chicken salad recipe with a splash of bold tea.
-Steep a very strong cup of your favorite complimentary tea and add it directly to your chicken salad, leaves and all!
-It adds a burst of flavor and helps keep the chicken a little more juicy.
-Try a plain English Breakfast Tea or a daring fruity blend like Pineapple Ginger Green Tea — if there’s fruit in your chicken salad a fruity tea might help bring out the flavor.
+Steep a strong cup of your favorite tea and add it directly to your chicken salad, leaves and all!
+This adds a burst of flavor and helps keep the chicken a little more juicy.

 Unique Cocktails

 Tea and cocktails?
 Yes, please!
 Herbs and alcohol always pair well together, and so do tea and alcohol.
-Tea is — after all — a potent and versatile herb.

 Energetic Smoothie Booster

-Want to give your smoothie a burst of extra flavor?
-Switch out your plain boring ice cubes for iced tea cubes.
-Steep a strong batch of tea before freezing it in an ice cube tray and use the cubes as needed.
+Steep a strong batch of tea before freezing it in an ice cube tray and using the cubes as needed.
 If you steep green or black tea, you might just get a little caffeine boost too.

-Organic Teas and Handcrafted Teaware
+Where to Find Organic Teas & Handcrafted Teaware

 From the start, Teabloom has been on a mission to elevate and clean up the tea industry one teacup at a time.
 Their teas are exquisite, but their teaware is even more extraordinary.
 Each piece is handcrafted from borosilicate glass — a revolutionary and clean material.
 Teabloom always has the flavor of your tea, your health, and the sustainability of the planet in mind.